statikkkkk/boxerGPT/README.md

 ## Introduction
 Are you a boxer?
 Have you always tried to figure out what to do when you asked to shadowbox?
 Well, this is the solution for you!
-This is a tiny GPT-3 model that will generate endless boxing combo and routines for you.
+This is a tiny GPT-3 model (only 43M parameters) that will generate endless boxing combo and routines for you.

 ## Usage
 ### 🤗 HuggingFace Space